-As Ramadan commenced on Sunday, we sat down with Practice Manager, Fatema, to discuss the 30 days of fasting ahead and some of the best ways to keep healthy throughout this challenging period.
+Ramadan starts this week, so we caught up with our Practice Manager, Fatema, to discuss the 30 days of fasting ahead and some of the best ways to keep healthy throughout this challenging period.

 Can you let us know a bit about your history with Ramadan?

-Being born into a Muslim family in India, I have always practiced 30 days of fasting during Ramadan.
+Being born into a Muslim family, I have always practised 30 days of fasting during Ramadan.